The Segal Conjecture for topological Hochschild homology of the Ravenel spectra: Introduction

 \subsection{Acknowledgments}

-The authors would like to thank Mark Behrens and Andrew Salch for their comments on earlier versions of this paper.
-The authors also thank anonymous reviewers for their helpful comments.
+The authors would like to thank Mark Behrens and Andrew Salch for their comments on earlier versions of this paper and an anonymous referee helpful comments.
 The second author was partially supported by NSF grant DMS-1547292.

-\section{The spectra $T(n)$ and $X(n)$}
+\section{The spectra $X(k)$ and $T(n)$}

-The spectra $T(n)$ and $X(n)$ were an integral part of the proofs due to Devinatz-Hopkins-Smith \cite{DHS88} of the Ravenel Conjectures \cite{Rav84}.
-The spectrum $X(n)$ is constructed as the Thom spectrum $X(n):= Th(f)$ of the $2$-fold loop map $f\co \Omega SU(n)\lra \Omega SU\simeq BU.$ By work of Lewis \cite[Ch.
-IX]{LMS06}, the Thom spectrum of an $k$-fold loop map is an $E_k$-ring spectrum and hence $X(n)$ is an $E_2$-ring spectrum.
-Functoriality of the Thom construction gives a sequence of maps of $E_2$-ring spectra
+The Ravenel spectra $X(k)$ and $T(n)$ were first defined in \cite{Rav84}, where Ravenel proposed his family of well regarded conjectures known as the Ravenel conjectures.
+The spectra $X(k)$ and $T(n)$ were vital in the proofs of the Ravenel conjectures by Devinatz--Hopkins--Smith \cite{DHS88,HS98}.
+The spectrum $X(k)$ is constructed as the Thom spectrum $X(k):= Th(f)$ of the $2$-fold loop map $f\co \Omega SU(k)\lra \Omega SU\simeq BU.$ By Lewis \cite[Ch.
+IX]{LMS86}, the Thom spectrum of an $m$-fold loop map is an $E_m$ ring spectrum and hence $X(k)$ is an $E_2$ ring spectrum.
+Functoriality of the Thom construction gives a sequence